Play Freedom Trail with DP

 }

-// calculate the minimum number of operations for
+// calculate the minimum number of operations when the

 if (j == key.length) return 0;